-Moving the back wedge too far forward to the gate assembly can create a pinch point between the tip of the wedge and the product.
+Moving the back wedge too far forward to the gate assembly can create a pinch point between the tip of the triangle wedges and the product.
 If moving the back wedge in is not effective, then an optional wedge may be required.
-See Section 6 for more information.
+See Section 6, Additional Wedges, for more information.